acoli-repo/olia/docs/motivation.md

+# Motivations

+> Note: This is a historical document (from 2008!) that describes the *original* motivations for the development of OLiA in the context of the project "Sustainability of Linguistic Data" (funded by DFG, 2005-2008 at U Tübingen, U Hamburg, U Potsdam; Germany).
+Subsequently, novel fields of application have emerged.

 Concentrating on the more elementary levels of linguistic analysis such as parts of speech and morphology, a generalization over different terminologies applied for the annotation of the corpora hosted by three